Magnetism in Gemstones

 Because of the low concentrations of chromium/vanadium in transparent "Chrome" Tourmaline, the primary species composition of most gems is Dravite (or in rare cases Uvite) rather than Chromium-Dravite or Vanadium-Dravite.
 "Chrome" Tourmalines are mostly iron-free and diamagnetic, but some are faintly attracted to a magnet due to a combined magnetic susceptibility of chromium, vanadium and iron.

 The Chrome Tourmaline shown below has a rich green color typical of the variety, and it is diamagnetic.
-It glows red under a Chelsea filter and also fluoresces red under long wave UV light due to chromium.
-Most "Chrome" Tourmalines that I've tested don't fluoresce under UV light, but those that do are probably colored primarily by chromium rather than vanadium.
-Chrome Tourmaline is the only variety of Tourmaline that fluoresces red under long wave UV light.
+It is glows red under a Chelsea filter, and also fluoresces red under long wave UV light due to chromium.
+Most "Chrome" Tourmalines do not fluoresce under UV light, but when a tourmaline does fluoresce like the one below, it may be an indication that the gem is colored primarily by chromium rather than vanadium.
+Chrome Tourmaline is the only variety of Tourmaline that can fluoresce red under long wave UV light.

 "Chrome" Tourmaline (1.02ct., Inert, SI <0)